GabrielFS1/Xcommerce-CS50_Final_Project/README.md

 # Xcommerce
 #### Video Demo:  <URL HERE>
 #### Description:
 A simulation of an ecommerce using the Stripe API.
-The project include funcions like the the user cart,